Non-banking finance companies (NBFCs) typically extend personal loans as revolving lines of credit via online apps.

 Wondering about revolving line of credit meaning?
 Here’s your answer.

 A revolving line of credit allows consumers and businesses to borrow continuously from an ongoing line of credit.
-Once the users repay the borrowed amount, the funds are made available to be borrowed again without having to apply for a new line of credit.
+Once the users repay the borrowed amount, the funds are available to be borrowed again without having to apply for a new line of credit.

-In case the lender decides not to continue with the line of credit, it becomes a term loan that must be paid down according to the terms of the agreement between the lender and the borrower.
+Depending on the agreement, a line of credit may be secured or unsecured.
+In case the lender decides not to continue with the line of credit, it becomes a term loan that must be paid down according to the terms of the agreement.

 The most common examples of revolving credit are certain types of credit cards and home equity lines of credit.
 Revolving lines of credit play a major role in determining your credit score.